persteenolsen/pso-gatsby-blog-cms-two/README.md

 - Images can be added to the Markdown files by CMS
 - Hosted at Netlify
 - DevOps by VS Code - GitHub - Netlify
-- Note: 29-08-2023 - The Helmet packet should be updated